 Free Finance Health Check

-Tell us a bit about your situation and we will start crunching the numbers 🤓
+Tell us a bit about your situation and we will start crunching numbers 🤓

-What factors affect what home loan I can afford?
+What factors affect how much I can borrow?

-Assets such as cars, properties, and even shares you’ve invested in are all proof to lenders that you can save money over time and can therefore make you more attractive as a borrower.
+Assets include cars, properties, and shares.
+These are all proof to lenders that you can save money over time and make you more attractive as a borrower.

-When assessing your ability to repay your mortgage, lenders will look at any debts you have and the costs of maintaining your current lifestyle.
+When assessing your ability to repay your mortgage, lenders will look at your living expenses and debts you’re still paying off.

 Some of the most common debt types include:

-Your credit score is a number that is calculated based on your credit report, which includes records on money you’ve borrowed, loans you’ve applied for, and whether you pay them back on time.
+Your credit score is a number is based on your credit report, which includes records on money you’ve borrowed, loans you’ve applied for, and whether you pay them back on time.

 Your credit score will be between zero to 1,000 or 1,200.
-The higher your score is, the more reliable you will look to lenders - a score of at least 670 and above is considered good.
+The higher your score, the more reliable you will look to lenders.
+A score of at least 670 and above is considered good.

 How much should I save for a house deposit?

-For most lenders, the more money you have saved to put on a home loan deposit, the more you’ll be able to borrow.
-Most lenders require a deposit of at least 10 - 20% of the total home loan amount.
+For most lenders, the more money you have saved for a home loan deposit, the more you’ll be able to borrow.
+Most lenders require a deposit of at least 5% – 20% of the total home loan amount.

-At Easystart, we understand not all first home buyers may not have a large amount of savings available for a deposit.
+At Easystart, we understand not all first home buyers will have a large amount of savings for a deposit.
 Learn more about our low deposit home loans here.